You’re probably feeling really overwhelmed and not sure where to start when trying to stock your pantry for the first

 For example, they might share a few cups of rice, flour, some baking soda, or a jar of oil or vinegar.
 Even just these small amounts would help the budget since you won’t have to invest in a new package right away.

-- Check out trading sites such as BUNZ.
 On BUNZ, you can trade items with other people.
 Basically you could trade some items you don’t want for items other people don’t want!
 Sometimes that includes food!
-Get $1 when you sign up HERE!
+Check it out here!

 Food banks are there to help people who aren’t able to afford food.
 If you have an empty pantry and don’t have enough money to even get the pantry basics, then you may be eligible to get a food bank hamper.